Gulf Gate Hearing Aid Center’s Comprehensive Tinnitus Care in Sarasota and Bradenton

 Understanding Tinnitus

-Often mistaken for a disease in itself, tinnitus is actually a symptom—much like the “phantom limb” sensation known to amputees.
+Often mistaken for a disease in itself, tinnitus is actually a symptom.
 It’s the perception of a noise that isn’t present externally, ranging from ringing or buzzing to humming and other sounds.

 Damage to the inner ear, often coinciding with hearing loss